 I wanted to show you exactly how easy this little easy press is to use so I grabbed a bit of infusible ink and a t-shirt for a quick and easy project.
 Since we’re going for ease here I simply headed to the Cricut Access Library and typed in t-shirt… then I picked one that I liked!

-This little “I Identify as a Unicorn” SVG was the winner… I’m fairly sure it was meant for galaxy colored infusible ink.
+This little “I Identify as a Unicorn” SVG was the winner… I’m pretty sure it was made for galaxy colored infusible ink!

 - Cricut Maker